khanhicetea/learn-n-earn/js-webpack/README.md

 ],
 ```

-> ONLY USE THIS FOR DEVELOPMENT MODE
+> ONLY USE THIS OPTION FOR DEVELOPMENT MODE

 #### Development server (watch file changes)